 We want to be told that we’re doing a great job or that our friends/family/romantic partners appreciate our presence in their lives.
 While it’s true that our behavior or thoughts shouldn’t be based on how others see us or if they find us worthy, there are times when we need from other people positive affirmations of our value.

 Relationship and Wellness Coach, Rachel Wall says, “I think that feeling appreciated is a basic human need.
 It ties into the fundamental human need of needing to be ‘seen’ for who we are, as well as the need to feel that our lives have a purpose.”

 If you face your feelings and work through them, you’ll become stronger and less dependent on getting validation from others.

 Figure out why you need the approval of others:

 As we grow up, we constantly look for validations from our parents, peers, elders, and teachers.
 We need those pats on the back so we know that we’re on the right track, but over time as we mature, we realize that with or without the approval of others, we must continue on.
 The person that we need to impress is ourselves and that if we believe we’re doing the best we can that should be enough.
 However, there are times when as much we try to pretend that it doesn’t matter, we still need some praise or some sign that we are valued.

-Maribel P. Aleman, MBA, PCC suggests reflecting on why you need this validation and says, “Are you feeling insecure about something else?
+Maribel P. Aleman, MBA, PCC suggests what to do when you feel unappreciated is reflect on why you need this validation and says, “Are you feeling insecure about something else?
 If so, write down the specifics of the situation, what makes you feel good about it, and what does not make you feel good.
 The positives will help you self-validate, the negatives will help you identify the areas of insecurity you need to tackle.”